Underwaterr/base/app/README.md

 # Public Website
-This is the public website for Out of Bounds!
+This is the public website for a base application!